withvoyage/www/public/handbook/company/what-we-believe.md

 Our growth lever should never be “getting better at sales” or "move upmarket".

-Voyage thrives by building products that are easy to access and scale in value.
+Voyage thrives by building products that are

+1. easy to get started with
+2. scale pricing with value

 Because we believe this, keeping the company product/eng-centric is critical.